Not knowing what to cook for dinner is one issue. But not having anything to cook is a bigger problem, especially after a long day at the office.

 Pasta can easily sustain us, but it’s awfully boring without sauce.
-Stock up on a few jars next time you’re at the supermarket.
-Aside from pasta, tomato sauce can be used for meatballs, soup, pizza, and more.
+Stock up on a few jars the next time you’re at the supermarket.
+Aside from pasta, tomato sauce can be used for meatballs, soup, pizza and more.

-Rice, like pasta, is inexpensive, and is a popular side dish with meals.
-It also provides a great source of energy.
+Rice, like pasta, is inexpensive.
+It’s also a popular side dish for meals that provides a great source of energy.

-Of course, Americans use milk in cereal and cooking recipes.
+Americans use milk on their cereal and in cooking.
 We also drink it, put it in our coffee or tea, use it in milkshakes, and more.
-According to Ad Age’s Leading National Advertisers report, the average American consumed 20.4 gallons of milk in 2010.
 Milk is also an ingredient in many popular and cheap dishes, including French toast, mashed potatoes, and macaroni and cheese.

-Americans love bread, not only because of its taste, but also because of its versatility.
-Bread is appropriate to eat at any meal, and is obviously an important ingredient in a sandwich.
-Even after bread expires, it’s useful for making croutons, breadcrumbs, and stuffing.
+Americans love bread — not only because of its taste, but also because of its versatility.
+Bread works at any meal as a key ingredient in a sandwich, or on the side with a plate of eggs, a bowl of soup or a steak.
+Even after bread gets a bit old, it’s useful for making croutons, breadcrumbs and stuffing.

-Beans are full of fiber and water content, which make you feel fuller faster, says WebMD.
-That said, beans can be a meal in and of themselves.
-They’re also great in soups, stews, dips, burritos, and tacos.
+Beans are full of fiber and water content, which makes you feel fuller faster, according to WebMD.
+If push comes to shove, beans can be a meal in and of themselves.
+They’re also great in soups, stews, dips, burritos and tacos.

 What other great staples do you depend on?
 Share them by commenting below or on our Facebook page.